aws-samples/aws-kms-ethereum-accounts/README.md

   [Deterministic Usage of the Digital Signature Algorithm (DSA) and Elliptic Curve Digital Signature Algorithm (ECDSA/RFC6979)](https://tools.ietf.org/html/rfc6979#section-3.2)

-  AWS KSM does not make use of DDSG (Deterministic Digital Signature Generation) in the signing operation right now.
+  AWS KMS does not make use of DDSG (Deterministic Digital Signature Generation) in the signing operation right now.

   Even differences in bitcoin library implementations: https://bitcoin.stackexchange.com/a/83785